JustUzair/NFT-Generator/readme.md

 Conditional Rendering based on currently logged in user's role

-The logics / features that are implemented on top of [Fireship.io](https://www.youtube.com/watch?v=meTpMP0J5E8)'s exisitng one are:
+The logics / features that are implemented on top of [Fireship.io](https://www.youtube.com/watch?v=meTpMP0J5E8)'s existing one are:

 - Dynamically calculated the no. of layers that are uploaded by the artists, based on them generated the arts.